Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 I loved Little People sets growing up, and I’m glad to see they’re still around.
 Toddlers don’t do well with complex play sets with lots of different little pieces.
 They overwhelm toddlers and the pieces end up lost.

 This is why Little People still reigns supreme after all these years.
-They create super cute and simple play sets that are perfect for letting toddler’s imaginations take over and encourage creative pretend play.
+They create super cute and simple play sets that are perfect for letting toddlers’ imaginations take over and encourage creative pretend play.

 13. All Things Dolls

 Dolls are a great toy.
 They teach your kids empathy and caring.
-They allowed my older kids adjust to new babies more easily since they were able to take care of their own baby just like mommy.
+They allowed my older kids to adjust to new babies more easily since they were able to take care of their babies just like mommy.
 Plus, I think there is just something fascinating about babies to toddlers.
 My toddlers are baby crazy.
 Every time we’re out in public and they see a baby they point and squeal all excitedly.
 I’m not sure what it is.

 Your kids will love being able to take their doll through all of the things they do each day and learn about the world.
 And, as girls still love cars little boys still love dolls.
 Don’t leave them out of this fun play opportunity.
 Let them have a doll, too.